sandiegopython/pythonsd.org/content/posts/2016-02-01_february-newsletter.md

 Can you help film speakers at the monthly meetup?
 Would you like to put together this newsletter once in a while?
 Want to help at the beginners table at the Saturday study group?
-Ask an [organizer][] how you can help! please join us at our weekly volunteer coordination on Sat.12 noon aT ANSIR
+Ask an [organizer][] how you can help!
+Please join us at our weekly volunteer coordination on Sat.12 noon at ANSIR

 [organizer]: mailto:sandiegopython-organizers@googlegroups.com